Normandie Golf Club

 Normandie Golf Club is a public golf course in St. Louis, Missouri and is one of the oldest public golf courses west of the Mississippi River.

 The par-71 18-hole golf course was designed and built by Robert Foulis in 1901.

 In April 2021, the Metropolitan Golf Foundation announced that Jack Nicklaus and his golf architecture firm Nicklaus Design had joined and would lead the philanthropic effort to renovate the golf course.

+In November 2023 the course closed to begin the renovation.
+It is slated to re-open at the end of 2025.